Alliegaytor/renewable-sponges/README.md

 Pairs well with my other mod [Water Resistance Potion](https://modrinth.com/mod/water-resistance-potion) that adds a potion which defaults to using sponges as an ingredient.

 ### Repos
-This git repo is hosted on these two hosts.
+This git repo is hosted on these two git hosts.
 Contributions to either are welcome.

 https://codeberg.org/Alliegaytor/renewable-sponges
 https://github.com/Alliegaytor/renewable-sponges